Niladri24dutta/Angular5-app/Angular5Demo/README.md

-# Angular 5 Demo with ng-bootstrap and angular cli
+# Angular 5 Demo with ng-bootstrap/CSS3 and Angular cli

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.5.